Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 For other sources of crashes, refer to [Frequently Asked Questions](https://uraniumfever.net/docs/frequentlyaskedquestions) for troubleshooting steps before requesting support.
 :::

 - After starting a new game, press `K` in the pause menu to view `Keybinds and Legend`.
-For more details, see the [Mod Feature Quick Reference List](https://uraniumfever.net/docs/modquickreference).
+For more details, see the [Mod Feature Reference List](https://uraniumfever.net/docs/modquickreference).

 :::warning Desktop Shortcuts
 Do **NOT** create desktop shortcuts.
 This will cause load order abnormalities when updating Uranium Fever.